ThalesGroup/helm-spray/README.md

 ```

 Helm Spray shall always be called on the umbrella chart, whatever it is for upgrading the full set of charts, or for upgrading individual sub-charts (using the `--target` option).
-For a proper usage of helm Spray, the umbrella chart shall have a `requirement.yaml` file listing all the sub-charts to be deployed (under the `dependencies` element).
+For a proper usage of helm spray, the umbrella chart shall have a `requirement.yaml` file listing all the sub-charts to be deployed (under the `dependencies` element).
 Sub-charts may have an `alias` element and the `condition` element shall be set to the value `<chart name or alias>.enabled`.
 Here is an example of `requirement.yaml` file for an umbrella chart having three sub-charts, one of them having an alias:
 ```
 dependencies: